alexskeels/functional_endemism/README.md

 Function Endemism

+Script to reproduce the analysis from Skeels and Yaxley, "Functional endemism captures hotspots of unique phenotypes and restricted ranges".
+All data is publically available from the respective publications (see main text).
+However, we also make this data available in the data folder of this repository.

 ================
-Alexander Skeels & Keaghan Yaxley
+Dr. Alexander Skeels & Dr. Keaghan Yaxley
 2023-05-04

 # Set up